Laws that Govern Access Requirements

 Lawyer Referral and Information Service

 The Bar Association of San Francisco provides a lawyer referral service to help small businesses with ADA compliance issues find pre-screened, competent, and affordable legal assistance.
-30-minute consultations are available for $35, or request an attorney for full representation.
+30-minute consultations are available for free.
 Call (415) 989-1616 or submit your case online.

 This information is intended as informal technical guidance.
 It does not replace the professional advice that an architect knowledgeable about disability access requirements can provide.
 It is not legal advice.
 If you have been sued, or face significant legal issues, you should seek the advice of an attorney who is an expert on disability access laws.